terminalcloud/apps/docs/postgres.md

 ### PhpPGAdmin
 **phpPgAdmin** is a web-based client which leverages PHP scripting and the PostgreSQL database to provide a convenient way for users to create databases, create tables, alter tables and query their own data using industry-standard SQL.

-To access phpPgAdmin just click over the link provided and login with the postgress credentials.
+To access phpPgAdmin just click to the link provided and login with the postgress credentials.

 ---